The project structure

 Angular does not yet has all the features available in React (e.g. customizable components).

-By default, the project is uploaded on Codesandbox for a super fast preview without needing to install anything.
+By default, the project is uploaded on for a super fast preview without needing to install anything.

-All projects use TypeScript to type your variables.
+All projects use to type your variables.

 The project uses create-react-app, which is better supported on Codesandbox.

-If you decide to download as a zip instead, the project uses ViteJS for crazy fast development builds.
+If you decide to download as a zip instead, the project uses for crazy fast development builds.

 The project uses the Angular CLI template.